RevisitingSSI/RevisitingSSI.com/_pages/index.md

 * **What harms or risks have emerged?**
 * **And what must evolve for SSI's next decade?**

-This project is a **multi-phase, 1-year-long effort** to reassess, update, and strengthen the [Ten Principles of SSI](https://www.lifewithalacrity.com/article/the-path-to-self-soverereign-identity/#ten-principles-of-self-sovereign-identity).
+This project is a **multi-phase, year-long effort** to reassess, update, and strengthen the [Ten Principles of SSI](https://www.lifewithalacrity.com/article/the-path-to-self-soverereign-identity/#ten-principles-of-self-sovereign-identity).

 ## Phase 1 Goals

 Our goals in Phase 1 are to:

 - **Map the problem space** through interdisciplinary perspectives
+- **Explore new lenses** that reveal blind spots or opportunities
+- **Develop brief scoping papers** (Lens Exploration Briefs) that seed deeper research and technical work
 - **Surface emerging harms, risks, and tensions** in digital identity systems
-- **Explore new lenses** that reveal blind spots or opportunities
 - **Build shared understanding** across diverse backgrounds
-- **Develop brief scoping papers** (Lens Exploration Briefs) that seed deeper research and technical work
 - **Move toward rough consensus** on worthy insights about the principles
 - **Inform** both an updated set of SSI principles *and* other high-level strategies for reducing societal harms from digital identity systems